segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 You don't compete with AI, you use it.
 Or "leverage it" if I wanted to sound like a business person.
 Focus on these skills that AI enhances rather than replaces:

-**1. Technical System Design & Architecture**
+**Technical System Design & Architecture**
 * Learn [system design fundamentals](https://github.com/donnemartin/system-design-primer) and how to architect scalable systems.
 * Master [design patterns](https://refactoring.guru/design-patterns) to solve common engineering problems.
 * Study [clean architecture principles](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) for building maintainable software.
 * Take free courses on [cloud architecture](https://learn.microsoft.com/en-us/azure/architecture/) from major providers.

-**2. Domain Expertise & Business Acumen**
+**Domain Expertise & Business Acumen**

-* Develop [deep knowledge](https://martinfowler.com/bliki/DomainDrivenDesign.html) of the industry you're building for.
-This includes looking for a job at a company providing a product or service that you actually like.
-For example, you love basketball, but aren't that good at it, so instead of becoming a baller, you get a tech job working on stuff for the NBA.
-Since you actually love the core business, it's easy to marry that with tech expertise.
-You're not just technical, you understand how things fit into the business, why they're valuable, what people are looking for.
-With AI, thinking this way matters more than ever.
-You can't just be a code mercenary hopping from company to company with no understanding of who you're building for and why it matters.
-You've got to dive deep into a domain so that your value goes beyond just writing code, because AI can do that for us now.
+* Develop [deep knowledge](https://martinfowler.com/bliki/DomainDrivenDesign.html) of your industry.
+Find jobs at companies making products you actually care about.
+Love basketball but suck at it?
+Work for the NBA instead.
+When you genuinely understand the business, you naturally combine tech skills with domain expertise—knowing why features matter, not just how to code them.
+In the AI era, this matters more than ever.
+You can't be a code mercenary jumping between companies with zero understanding of the business context.
+Domain expertise makes you valuable beyond just writing code, which AI can now handle anyway.
 * Learn [how to translate business requirements](https://www.coursera.org/articles/business-analyst) into technical solutions.
 Seriously.
 Think about what AI tools need to be the most valuable.
 Clearly defined requirements, parameters, contextual knowledge.
 The better you are at this, the better you'll be able to "prompt engineer".
-* Follow industry leaders on [platforms like LinkedIn](https://www.getphyllo.com/post/ai-influencers-linkedin) to stay current in your field.
+* Follow AI industry leaders on [platforms like LinkedIn](https://www.getphyllo.com/post/ai-influencers-linkedin) to stay current.
-* Take career-path-specific courses on [platforms like Microsoft Learn](https://learn.microsoft.com/en-us/training/career-paths/).
+* Take career-path-specific courses on [platforms like Microsoft Learn](https://learn.microsoft.com/en-us/training/career-paths/) to hone in on skills for your target job role.

-**3. Communication & Collaboration**
+**Communication & Collaboration**

-- Improve [technical writing](https://developers.google.com/tech-writing) skills so that you can write the kind of documenation abotu the very nicehh and specific things you're building or your company is working on that can be fed to AI to help it do the busy work while you focus on the bigger picture.
+* Sharpen your [technical writing](https://developers.google.com/tech-writing) skills specifically to feed better information to AI tools.
+The clearer your documentation and prompts, the more effectively AI can do the busy work for you.
+Think of good technical writing as your superpower for delegating tasks to AI while you focus on high-value work that requires human judgment.
-- Develop [prompt engineering skills](https://platform.openai.com/docs/guides/prompt-engineering) to get better results from AI.
+* Develop [prompt engineering skills](https://platform.openai.com/docs/guides/prompt-engineering) to get better results from AI.
 Check out the [Prompt Engineering Guide](https://github.com/dair-ai/Prompt-Engineering-Guide).
-- Enhance [soft skills](https://www.coursera.org/courses?query=soft%20skills) that make people want you on their team.
-Seriously.
-I've been surprised how much of success in tech is about people actually liking working with you rather than technical acumen alone.
-With AI, I'd imagine this will trend will only increase.
+* Enhance [soft skills](https://www.coursera.org/courses?query=soft%20skills) that make people want you on their team.
+You'd be surprised how much of tech career success still comes down to being likable, even in deeply technical roles.
+And with AI taking over more of the laborious technical work, your edge is going to be communication, collaboration, and conflict resolution.
+That's your moat now.
+Not just what you can build, but how well you play with others while building it.

-**4. Security & Best Practices**
-- Learn [cybersecurity fundamentals](https://www.coursera.org/professional-certificates/google-cybersecurity) to keep systems safe.
-With the rise of AI, companies [care about this now more than ever](https://www.microsoft.com/en-us/trust-center/security/secure-future-initiative).
-- Study [secure coding practices](https://owasp.org/www-project-secure-coding-practices-quick-reference-guide/stable-en/) to protect applications being created with AI generated code.
-Humans who can help keep all of us safe from AI making mistakes (which it does) because they know what secure code and systems look like will remain valuable.
-- Understand [AI security challenges](https://www.microsoft.com/en-us/ai/responsible-ai) and ethical implications.
-You don't even have to work in tech, go become a lawyer and help regulate big tech usage of AI so we don't end up with [Skynet](https://en.wikipedia.org/wiki/Skynet_(Terminator)).
-- Explore [cybersecurity career paths](https://www.coursera.org/articles/cybersecurity-career-paths) as demand for experts in this field grows.
-Organizations want people watching AI, protecting their systems from hackers using AI, from customers trying to do inappropriate stuff with AI, from AI systems that have gone rogue, cybersecurity isn't going anywhere.
+**Security & Ethics**

+* Learn [cybersecurity fundamentals](https://www.coursera.org/professional-certificates/google-cybersecurity) and explore [cybersecurity career paths](https://www.coursera.org/articles/cybersecurity-career-paths).
+As AI becomes more powerful, so do the threats.
+Companies need people who can secure systems from hackers using AI, monitor AI behavior, and prevent misuse, because when things go sideways, someone has to be the firewall.
+* Learn [secure coding practices](https://owasp.org/www-project-secure-coding-practices-quick-reference-guide/stable-en/) to safeguard applications built with AI-generated code.
+AI still makes mistakes, and when it does, you want to be the human who knows how to spot insecure code and design flaws before they become real-world problems.
+* Understand [responsible AI](https://www.microsoft.com/en-us/ai/responsible-ai) and its ethical implications.
+You don't need to be a software engineer to play a role here.
+AI will reshape law, healthcare, education, finance, and more.
+We need people in policy, law, and ethics who understand the tech well enough to regulate it wisely.
+If we don't build guardrails now, we risk sliding into a world where the machines aren't just writing our code, they're [writing the rules](https://en.wikipedia.org/wiki/Skynet_(Terminator)).

-**5. User Experience & Human-Centered Design**
+**User Experience & Human-Centered Design**

-- Study [UX design principles](https://blog.uxtweak.com/best-ux-resources/) so that you're able to properly guide AI with your prompting in creating websites or apps or dashboards or whatever that peopl eactually enjoy using.
-- Take courses on [human-computer interaction](https://www.interaction-design.org/courses) to understand user behavior.
-- Learn [accessibility standards](https://www.w3.org/WAI/fundamentals/accessibility-intro/) so that when you're generating code with AI you can do so with prompts that keep  inclusive design in mind.
-Be the human making sure this thing is building for all humans ot be able to use and beenfit from things.
+* Learn [UX design principles](https://blog.uxtweak.com/best-ux-resources/) so you can prompt AI to build interfaces people actually want to use, not just ones that technically work.
+* Take a [Human-Computer Interaction course](https://www.coursera.org/learn/human-computer-interaction) to understand how real people think, behave, and mess up—so your AI-generated tools don't treat users like robots.
+* Study [accessibility standards](https://www.w3.org/WAI/fundamentals/accessibility-intro/) to ensure your prompts guide AI to build inclusive experiences.
+In the age of AI at scale, *who* we design for matters more than ever.

-**6. Project Management & Execution**
+**Project Management & Execution**

-- Learn [agile methodologies](https://www.atlassian.com/agile) as humans working on teams together in this manner hasn't been changed by AI.
+* Learn [agile methodologies](https://www.atlassian.com/agile) as humans working on teams together in this manner hasn't been changed by AI.
 All this stuffis still around, as annoying as it can be, it has more to do with how we work with each other rather than AI building software.
-- Master [user story creation](https://www.atlassian.com/agile/project-management/user-stories) as AI increasingly implements them
-- Study [technical program management](https://www.linkedin.com/learning/technical-program-management-foundations) to coordinate complex initiatives
+* Master [user story creation](https://www.atlassian.com/agile/project-management/user-stories) as AI increasingly implements them.
+Study [technical program management](https://www.linkedin.com/learning/technical-program-management-foundations) to coordinate complex initiatives.
-- Explore tools like [GitHub's Project Padawan](https://github.blog/news-insights/product-news/github-copilot-the-agent-awakens/#project-padawan-swe-agents-on-github) for AI-assisted development where you literally assign user stories to an AI agent, it does all the work, and you just loop back for a pull request review (that is insane I can't believe i just typed that.)
+* Explore tools like [GitHub's Project Padawan](https://github.blog/news-insights/product-news/github-copilot-the-agent-awakens/#project-padawan-swe-agents-on-github) for AI-assisted development where you literally assign user stories to an AI agent, it does all the work, and you just loop back for a pull request review (that is insane I can't believe i just typed that.)

-As AI handles more coding tasks, your value comes from combining technical knowledge with distinctly human skills—judgment, creativity, interpersonal communication, and business understanding.
-These are areas where humans working with AI will move things along faster  than AI working alone (for now at least, only God knows the future).
+**Project Management & Execution**

+* Learn [agile methodologies](https://www.atlassian.com/agile) (despite how annoying and cumbersome it can be) because even in an AI-powered world, humans still have to collaborate, prioritize, and ship together.
+* Lean into [user story creation](https://www.atlassian.com/agile/project-management/user-stories) and [technical program management](https://www.linkedin.com/learning/technical-program-management-foundations) so you can direct AI effectively.
+If you want it to do things for you, you've got to write well, and in detail.
+* Explore [GitHub's Project Padawan](https://github.blog/news-insights/product-news/github-copilot-the-agent-awakens/#project-padawan-swe-agents-on-github), where AI developer agents fully implement user stories you assign.
+A humans role becomes managing the vision, not writing the for-loop.

 </details>

+As AI takes over more of the coding, your value comes from what we *still* want humans to do, even if AI technically could.
+Think judgment, creativity, communication, and business sense.
+You don't want your loved ones making life-or-death health decisions without a human doctor.
+You don't want to board a plane with zero human oversight in the cockpit.
+Same goes for software.
+AI can write the code, but humans still guide the vision, ask the right questions, and make the calls when it matters.
+That's the edge—for now, anyway.
+Only God knows what's next.

 ## Closing Words

-I wrote this article because I'm tired of seeing talented people hesitate to pursue tech careers due to AI anxiety.
-Yes, the landscape is changing dramatically—I see it firsthand at [a company](https://en.wikipedia.org/wiki/Microsoft) heavily invested in this future.
-But change brings opportunity.
+Part of why I wrote this is because I'm tired of seeing talented people hesitate on tech careers out of AI anxiety.
+Yes, things are changing fast—I see it firsthand at [a company](https://en.wikipedia.org/wiki/Microsoft) betting big on AI.
+But change brings [opportunity](https://segunakinyemi.com/blog/natural-language-programming/).
 The key is to be proactive rather than reactive.

-Writing this was also a learning exercise for me.
-As [Aristotle](https://en.wikipedia.org/wiki/Aristotle) (or maybe [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman), the internet [can't seem to agree](https://quoteinvestigator.com/2019/02/27/teach/)) said: "_The best way to learn is to teach_".
-By breaking down what I'm seeing in the industry and sharing it with you, I'm forced to really understand it myself.

 So whether you're:

-- A student wondering if tech is still worth pursuing (it is)
+* A student wondering if tech is still worth pursuing (it is).
-- A developer worried about job security (adapt!)
+* A developer worried about job security (adapt!).
-- Someone in an adjacent field curious about the AI revolution (join us!)
+* Someone in an adjacent field curious about the AI revolution (join us!).

 I hope this article gave you some clarity and practical next steps.

-The future of tech careers isn't about competing with AI—it's about knowing how to wield it effectively.
-And trust me, we're just getting started.

 Stay curious, keep learning, and don't forget to [shine your eyes](https://www.urbandictionary.com/define.php?term=shine%20your%20eyes).

 ---